 Teaching, Learning & Research with Heritage Resources: Home

 Western Libraries Heritage Resources is comprised of three units that collect and manage valuable and distinctive documentation of Western Washington University, the local community, and the Pacific Northwest region.
 The Center for Pacific Northwest Studies seeks to enhance public and scholarly understanding of the region's past and present through expansion of its archival holdings, public programming, and publications.
 Its archival and manuscript collections document economic, social, cultural and political trends significant to the Pacific Northwest.
-Western Libraries Special Collections holds unique cultural heritage materials, including the Campus History Collection, the Western Collection, the Northwest Collection, the Rare Book Collection, the Fly Fishing Collection, the Mathes Reading Figurine Collection, and resources in the study of children's literature.
-Western Washington University Archives and Records Center preserves the institutional records of the university, dating from the first Board of Trustees meeting on July 12, 1895.
+Special Collections holds a general collection of rare books dating back to the European Middle Ages and beyond, materials on the outdoor heritage of the Pacific Northwest (including fly fishing and mountaineering), a large collection of children's literature, and the Campus History Collection.
+Western Washington University Archives and Records Management preserves the institutional records of the university, dating from the first Board of Trustees meeting on July 12, 1895.

 Heritage Resources encourages students, faculty and instructors of all ages and from all disciplines to contact us to discuss your teaching, learning and research needs.